AlexWendland/public-note/programming/python/Logging in python.md

 - different handlers to post messages such as streamed, files, http and rotating, and
 - custom formatters for different handlers.

+This library was converted from [[Java]] which is why it does not conform to the python naming

 ## Logging level

 There are 5 levels of severity in the logging module: